 5 Multiple Choice Questions

-- Cyclic movement of phosphorus in different chemical forms from the environment to organisms and then back to the environment
+- Cyclic movement of carbon in different chemical forms from the environment to organisms and then back to the environment.

 5 True/False Questions

-Producers → Organisms that produce their own food
+Producers → Organisms that eat living producers and/or other consumers for food